Facets-cloud/module-development-examples/README.md

+### Introduction

+This repository is a comprehensive guide for writing, testing, and using facets Terraform modules.
+It introduces the principles of module development through a simple example of an S3 module.
+The primary goal is to enable platform engineers to create reusable modules that developers can easily consume via the Facets Blueprint Designer UI.
+This empowers developers to construct custom architectures, while the Facets platform automates the generation of project-specific Infrastructure as Code (IaC) necessary to manage environments based on these blueprints.

 ### Overview

 This repository contains multiple examples of facets Terraform modules, including `s3`, `ecs_cluster`, and `ecs_service`.
 Each module is located in its respective directory and demonstrates different capabilities and configurations.